In our last post, we discussed Brand Qualifiers and Brand Values

 Brand Personality

-Our brand personality guides all communication across paid, earned, owned and shared channels.
+Our brand personality guides all communication across all channels.
 It shapes what we include in our paid advertising.
 What we pitch to news and trade media outlets.
 How we create content for our owned and shared media channels from blogs to social to video to podcasts to events, such as tradeshows and lunch-and-learns, and everything between.

 Brand Personality Example